 The mining business is subject to mineral price cycles.
 The marketability of minerals is also affected by worldwide economic cycles.
 At the present time, the significant demand for minerals in many countries is driving commodity prices, but it is difficult to assess how long such demand may continue.
 Fluctuations in supply and demand in various regions throughout the world are common.
 Steppe's revenues may be significantly affected by changes in commodity demand and prices.
 The Company's ability to fund ongoing exploration and development is impacted by the sale of gold produced by the mine and the proceeds of such sales.
 As market fluctuations affect the price of gold, proceeds from the sale of the gold produced by the Company can fluctuate accordingly.
-As well, the ability of the Company to continue development, exploration and to increase production is affected by the strength of the economy and other general economic factors.
+As well, the ability of the Company to continue development, exploration and to increase production is affected by the availability of financing which, in turn, is affected by the strength of the economy and other general economic factors.